Joakim Alexandersson

-Joakim Alexandersson (born 27 January 1976) is a Swedish former professional footballer who played as a defender.
+Joakim Bernt Alexandersson (born 27 January 1976) is a Swedish football manager and former footballer who played as a defender.
+He currently serves as the head coach of the India U20 and India U17 women's football teams.
+He also served as the interim head coach of the India women's national football team.

 A youth product of Dalstorps IF, Alexandersson spent the majority of his career with IF Elfsborg, with whom he made 175 Allsvenskan appearances, won the Svenska Cupen twice, played in the UEFA Cup, and was the club's player of the year in 1999.
 He spent two years in Norwegian football with Aalesund, with whom he gained promotion to and played in the 2007 Tippeligaen, and on loan to Skeid.
 He returned to Sweden for a brief spell in the Superettan with Mjällby AIF before five years playing and coaching in the regional leagues of Västergötland.
 He was capped once for Sweden at under-21 level.

 Early life and IF Elfsborg career

 Alexandersson was born in Borås, Sweden, in 1976.
 As a youngster he played football with Dalstorps IF, and he joined the main club in Borås, IF Elfsborg, as an 18-year-old in 1994.
 He was a member of the squad that gained promotion from the second tier in 1996, and in a nine-year spell, between 1997 and 2005, scored seven goals from 175 Allsvenskan appearances, 167 as a starter.
 In January 1998, he won his only cap for Sweden under-21s, in a 1–1 friendly draw with Ethiopia.
 The following year, he was chosen as IF Elfsborg's player of the year.

 He was on the winning side in two Svenska Cupen finals.
 Elfsborg beat AIK in 2001 in a lengthy penalty shoot-out – Alexandersson took and scored with his side's fourth attempt; the match was eventually decided after 24 kicks – and enjoyed a more comfortable victory over Assyriska FF in 2003.
 The cup wins meant that Elfsborg qualified for the UEFA Cup, and Alexandersson made his debut in European competition in the 2001–02 UEFA Cup qualifying round second leg at home to Estonian club Narva Trans, a 5–0 win.
 He made no further appearances in that edition of the competition.

 In the 2004–05 UEFA Cup second qualifying round, goalless with three minutes left to play of the away leg against Glentoran, Alexandersson "volleyed in a free-kick from the right swung over by left-winger Andreas Klarström."
 He also scored the winner in the home leg.
 He started in the first leg of the 2004–05 UEFA Cup first round match, in which Elfsborg lost 2–0 away to Dinamo Zagreb; the second leg ended goalless.